ShihuaZhong/Machine-learning-zircon-classifiers/README.md

 [Code]: This directory contains a program in python format.
 The program includes three parts: parameter optimization, dataset training, and prediction of zircon types.

+A .py named zircon classifier can be used for zircon prediction.

 INSTALLATION: